IBS irritable bowel syndrome

 We will work together to root out your causes and find the best solutions to improve your life.

-When our gut health is out of balance, we may suffer from all the symptoms mentioned above, including pain, constipation, diarrhoea, heartburn, gas and bloating.
+When our gut health- your microbiome- is out of balance, we may suffer from all the symptoms mentioned above, including pain, constipation, diarrhoea, heartburn, gas and bloating.
 Other less obvious symptoms are weight gain, aching joints, skin issues, chronic fatigue, anxiety, brain fog, allergies, hay fever, food intolerances, headaches, migraine, hormone problems and even long covid.

 Increasingly, evidence points to weight gain and gut health being deeply connected.
 Using the best nutritional science and personal coaching, I will empower you to take control of your symptoms, improve your gut health and help you achieve sustainable weight loss.
 By following one of the programmes I offer, you will recover your waistline and your confidence.